 In my opinion, those three books (even though the first and third are US-centric) would provide the best opportunities for the time-pressed teacher to be impactful in their classroom, their department and their school.
 Then I hope they would take the learning journey further, perhaps onto the course I'd like to call my assessment "home", the Cambridge PGCA.

-The application deadline for the 2019-20 PGCA course is Thursday 6 June.
+The application deadline for the 2020 course is Monday 1 June.

 Get in touch to be added to a mailing list for further details.